 What your fee should actually include

 This is where most quotes fall apart.
 A £6,900 quote and an £8,950 quote can describe almost identical operations.
 The difference is what is bundled in.
+The July audit found every variant of bundling in live use: all-inclusive fixed fees, guide prices with 14 days of aftercare, "from" prices excluding the anaesthetist, and one hospital price excluding the surgeon altogether.

 A complete rhinoplasty fee should include: